tari-project/rfcs/src/RFC-1104_ConfirmingTx.md

 ## Goals

-The aim of this Request for Comment (RFC) is to describe the rules for confirming transactions by the user.
+The aim of this Request for Comment (RFC) is to describe the rules for user confirmation when submitting transactions.

 ## Related Requests for Comment